 MSc Applied Mathematics, Dalhousie University

 Greg has been involved with HPC for 18 years, either as a user, systems administrator, or managing executive.
-As the Chief Technology Officer for ACENET since 2007, Greg has guided the creation of ACENET, its technical team, and its computing resources.
+As the Chief Technology Officer for ACENET from 2007 to 2019, Greg guided the creation of ACENET, its technical team, and its computing resources.
 He has been a participant in the evolution of Compute Canada since its inception, representing Atlantic Canada on the Technology Leadership Council, numerous committees and various working groups.
 He represented Atlantic Canada on the ARC working group of the Leadership Council on Digital Research Infrastructure (LCDRI), the group that prepared the report for the federal government that resulted in significant new funding for digital research infrastructure in Canada.

 MBA, Dalhousie University

 Michele has been in the marketing field for almost 25 years, her work spanning both the public and private sectors and a variety of industries.
 Along the way, she’s worked in Public Affairs with the Department of National Defence in Ottawa, marketed fries for McCain Foods (Canada), sand and gravel for The Shaw Group Ltd. and medical devices for Uplift Technologies.
 She’s also done private consulting with organizations ranging from start-up to large nationals.
 Michele’s core skills include strategic planning & execution, research & analysis, branding & product positioning, and new product planning & launches.
 Within ACENET, Michele is responsible for building the ACENET brand, expanding awareness of the benefits of advanced research computing and attracting new clients.

 MBA, BComm, Memorial University of Newfoundland and Labrador

 CMA, CPA, Chartered Professional Accountants – Newfoundland & Labrador